Boundary Adjustment Balances For 10-Year Projected Enrollment

 After the passage of a $619.7 million bond in May 2018, Salem-Keizer Public Schools (SKPS) began planning for construction to increase capacity and accommodate a growing student body.
 In order to balance 10-year projected enrollment and plan for the future, a boundary review of 59 individual schools within a six-high school feeder system was necessary.

 Additionally, FLO developed 5- and 10-year residence-based enrollment forecasts to support boundary scenario modeling during Boundary Review Task Force meetings.
 The Task Force is a coalition of parents, principals, and community members charged with providing boundary change recommendations to the Superintendent.
-New boundaries are expected to be presented to the SKPS Board of Directors in January 2019.
+New boundaries were presented to the SKPS Board of Directors and approved in January 2019.

 To provide SKPS important decision-making information in advance of and during the boundary review process, FLO developed key spatial information resources by integrating land use analysis and enrollment forecasts into our customized GIS-based visualization and reporting software platform.
 Other critical decision-making information such as walk zones, detailed roads, student residence locations, demographics, and program information were also incorporated.
 Utilizing this software platform, FLO supported SKPS’s Executive Boundary Oversight Team (EBOT) in first developing a Springboard Proposal to serve as a starting point for the Boundary Review Task Force.
 Deploying a visualization and reporting tool helped the EBOT and the Task Force understand socio-economic and demographic impacts and provided them information on future projected enrollment as they worked through various boundary scenarios.
 These resources helped SKPS and the Task Force review modifications through the lens of the SKPS’s core values, guiding principles, and policies related to boundary revisions.